Bjørnafjorden Municipality: Geography

+The municipalities is located around the outer Bjørnafjorden, on both sides of the fjord.
+The highest point in the municipality is the 1298.86 m tall mountain Tveitakvitingen, a tripoint on the borders of Bjørnafjorden Municipality, Samnanger Municipality, and Kvam Municipality.
+Samnanger Municipality is located to the north, Kvam Municipality is located to the east, Kvinnherad Municipality is located to the southeast, Tysnes Municipality is located to the south, Austevoll Municipality is located to the southwest, and Bergen Municipality is located to the northwest.

 Government

 Bjørnafjorden Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Hordaland District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Bjørnafjorden is made up of 35 representatives that are elected to four year terms.
+The municipal council (Kommunestyre) of Bjørnafjorden Municipality is made up of 35 representatives that are elected to four-year terms.
 The tables below show the current and historical composition of the council by political party.